Fazal-haroon/microservice-spring-boot/README.md

 <br>
 log -> data processing (LogStash) -> storage (ElasticSearch) -> visualize (Kibana)
 <br>
-Download elasticsearch, logstash, and kibana from official websites. [https://www.elastic.co/downloads/]
+Download elasticsearch, logstash, and kibana from official websites. [https://www.elastic.co/downloads/] and check stackoverflow as well [https://stackoverflow.com/a/73842343/9947525]
 <br>
 If you are facing problem in elasticsearch then Download ElasticSearch from this website: [https://logz.io/blog/elk-stack-windows/]
 <br>